guillemroma/guillemroma/README.md

 I am genuinely grateful to Meditation and Bitcoin for that. **Meditation** has helped me dealing better with my emotions and the always present frustration, dissolve my ego (yet not completely, I need to keep practicing) and enjoy the everyday little accomplishments. **Bitcoin** has helped me by lowering my time preference and develop exponential thinking.

 Wanna work together?
-Reach me at -> guillemroma.lopez@gmail.com
+Feel free to email me at: guillemroma.lopez@gmail.com